umich-brcf-bioinf/workshop-reproducible-computing/source/Module07-intro-to-snakemake.md

 </style>

 By the end of this module, we will:
-* List the advantages of a robust workflow automation solution like Snakemake.
+* List the some advantages of a robust workflow automation solution like Snakemake.
 * Describe the fundamental relationship between Snakemake, a Snakefile, and the file system.
 * Describe key parts of a Snakemake rule.
 * Build a Snakefile and use Snakemake to automate a simple workflow.